multitudes/42-miniRT/pdf.md

 - Plane Equation Constant: The `d` member is calculated using the dot product of the normal vector and the point on the plane, ensuring that the plane equation is satisfied.
 - Other Members: The remaining members (like `rgb`, `color`, `texture`, `mat`) are initialized similarly to the other structures.
 We use a default material with a Lambertian texture for our objects.

-## creating a triangle
+# creating a triangle
-## Creating a Triangle Initializer

 Understanding the Triangle Structure:

 A triangle can be defined by three vertices.
 The normal vector of the triangle can be calculated by taking the cross product of two edges.

-Triangle Initializer:
+Triangle Initializer in our code:

 ```c
 t_triangle triangle_rgb(t_point3 a, t_point3 b, t_point3 c, t_rgb rgbcolor) {